Share

 The COSMOS

-(CytoSorb TreatMent OF Critically Ill PatientS) registry was opened in mid-2022 and is a company-sponsored international registry designed to provide an infrastructure for the ongoing surveillance of CytoSorb use in real-world critical-care settings, and to serve as an objective, comprehensive, and scientifically-based resource to measure and improve the quality of patient selection for CytoSorb and related treatment modalities.
+(CytoSorb Treatment OF Critically III Patients) registry was opened in mid-2022 and is a company-sponsored international registry designed to provide an infrastructure for the ongoing surveillance of CytoSorb use in real-world critical-care settings, and to serve as an objective, comprehensive, and scientifically-based resource to measure and improve the quality of patient selection for CytoSorb and related treatment modalities.
 Recruitment is ongoing.

 The STAR